devonzuegel/fiesta/README.md

 ```

 ##Other modifications
-We tried a few things that didn't seem to improve the translator:
+We tried a few things that didn’t seem to improve the translator:
-1) We built a bigram English-language model and then tried to extract the most likely permutation of the translated English "bag of words" with that model.
+1) We built a bigram English-language model and then tried to extract the most likely permutation of the translated English “bag of words” with that model.
 Running through each permutation of every sentence took a long time, so we were forced to take it out of the translator.
-We tried to think of better ways to go about extracting candidates from the permutations so we wouldn't have to run through so many, but after brainstorming and implementing several ideas it didn't seem to improve the model and remained prohibitively slow.
+We tried to think of better ways to go about extracting candidates from the permutations so we wouldn’t have to run through so many, but after brainstorming and implementing several ideas it didn’t seem to improve the model and remained prohibitively slow.
 2) Instead of simply returning the word with the highest translation probability from the IBM Model 1 matrix, out of the top `n` words we returned the one with the lowest Levenshtein edit distance.
 However, this slightly reduced our score, so we left it commented out.
-3) We place a greater weight on the 'NULL' word.
+3) We place a greater weight on the ‘NULL’ word.
 This opens up the possibility for two Spanish words translating to a single English word.
-##Google Translate Analysis

 ##Error Analysis
-Up to 10 points for discussion of specific examples that traces at least 2 errors back to the design of the system, and a feasible, insightful proposal of how to avoid those errors.
-We had many errors throughout our coding process, so we've distilled our favorites here:
+We had many errors throughout our coding process, so we’ve distilled our favorites here:
 1) One error that we had is the commonality of repeated rare words in sentence.
-For example, "Premio Nobel de la Paz" translates to "nobel nobel of the peace".
-This is a nice effort, but the issue comes when "nobel" is repeated twice in the translation.
-This happens because the word "nobel" is rare, and is only seen in a few sentence throughout the corpus.
-Therefore, both "premio" and "nobel" translate to "nobel".
+For example, “Premio Nobel de la Paz” translates to “nobel nobel of the peace”.
+This is a nice effort, but the issue comes when “nobel” is repeated twice in the translation.
+This happens because the word “nobel” is rare, and is only seen in a few sentence throughout the corpus.
+Therefore, both “premio” and “nobel” translate to “nobel”.
 We found a solution around this error: once a rare word has been translated once in a sentence, it will not be translated again.
-We initially tried to solve the issue by disallowing repeat words entirely, but this did more harm than good when it came to words often seen multiple times in a sentence, like "the" and "in".
+We initially tried to solve the issue by disallowing repeat words entirely, but this did more harm than good when it came to words often seen multiple times in a sentence, like “the” and “in”.
 We then chose to allow repeat words in a sentence as long as the word is not in the top 10% most popular words by its unigram sequence.
-2) Another error that our algorithm encountered is the use of the Spanish phrase "of the" surrounding proper nouns.
-For example, "Premio Nobel de la Paz" is actually "Nobel Peace Prize", leaving out the "of the" entirely.
-This errors stems from the difference in possessives between English and Spanish - in Spanish, it is very common to use "de" or "de la" to denote possession, whereas in English, possession can be written as "John's car" or "the car of John".
+2) Another error that our algorithm encountered is the use of the Spanish phrase “of the” surrounding proper nouns.
+For example, “Premio Nobel de la Paz” is actually “Nobel Peace Prize”, leaving out the “of the” entirely.
+This errors stems from the difference in possessives between English and Spanish - in Spanish, it is very common to use “de” or “de la” to denote possession, whereas in English, possession can be written as “John’s car” or “the car of John”.
 We did not explicitly solve this problem, but we have a potential solution.
-Determine where proper nouns are throughout the sentence (this can be as simple as finding capitalized words not at the beginning) and remove any "de" or "de la" around them.
-It is possible that this modification would cause more harm than good, but it has a good chance of success because proper nouns combined with "de" are relatively uncommon.
-If one were to implement this modification, it'd be good to experiment with removing "de la" entirely or replacing it with some sort of apostraphe to reverse the order.
+Determine where proper nouns are throughout the sentence (this can be as simple as finding capitalized words not at the beginning) and remove any “de” or “de la” around them.
+It is possible that this modification would cause more harm than good, but it has a good chance of success because proper nouns combined with “de” are relatively uncommon.
+If one were to implement this modification, it’d be good to experiment with removing “de la” entirely or replacing it with some sort of apostraphe to reverse the order.
 We implemented a rudimentary version of this, as follows, after translating each English line:
 ```
-line = re.sub(r'.* (.*?) of the (.*?) .*', r"\g<2>'s \g<1>", line)
+line = re.sub(r’.* (.*?) of the (.*?) .*’, r”\g<2>’s \g<1>”, line)
 ```

 ### Running Fiesta